hesamossanloo/skogapp-api/lambdas/Build-Deploy-Lambdas.md

 https://github.com/lambgeo/docker-lambda

 # STEP 1: Build Lambdas
-You Lambda shoul have this structure:
+You Lambda should have this structure:
 `lambdas/filter/code/`:

 `lambda_function.py`,